 10.5 Set the parameters for the variable-multiplication bias correction in the analysis software.
 This will correct multiplicity assays for the nonuniform probability of fission inside large metal plutonium items.
-The correction factor (CF) has the form where M is the item multiplication, and the coefficients a and b are determined empirically or by Monte Carlo calculation.
+The correction factor has the form where M is the sample multiplication, and the coefficients are determined empirically or by Monte Carlo calculation.
 An empirical set of coefficients appropriate for metal items in several different multiplicity counters is a=0.07936 and b=0.13857 (18).
-The correction factor approaches 1 as M approaches 1, so it can be left on even if the multiplicity counter is only used to assay non-metallic items, or only small metal items.
+The correction factor approaches 1 as Mapproaches 1, so it can be left on even if the multiplicity counter is only used to assay non-metallic items, or only small metal items.
 Or, it can be turned off by setting a=0 and b=0 in the analysis software.